John Forrest: Illness, peerage and death

 Forrest had a rodent ulcer removed from his left temple in January 1915, which was initially thought to be non-malignant.
 Another operation followed in Perth in March 1917, but the cancer returned.
 He had a third operation in January 1918, after which he was hospitalised for nearly two weeks.
 The surgeons buried radium in the wound in that hopes that it would help prevent a recurrence.
 Forrest spent a month recuperating in Healesville; on a visit to the Melbourne Club during this time he was found to weigh 17 stone.
 He resigned from the ministry on 21 March 1918, on the advice of his doctors.
 William Watt had been acting as treasurer in his absence and was appointed as his replacement.

-On 7 February 1918, Forrest was informed by the Governor-General that he would be raised to the Peerage of the United Kingdom as a baron.
+On 7 February 1918, Forrest was informed by the Governor-General that he would be raised to the Peerage of the United Kingdom as 1st Baron Forrest of Bunbury.
 The honour was granted on the advice of Hughes, who was aware that it would signal the end of Forrest's political career.
 It had been suggested to Hughes two years earlier by John Langdon Bonython.
 Forrest would have been the first Australian peer, and the announcement was received critically from those opposed to the granting of hereditary honours, including many of Hughes' former ALP colleagues.
 However, Forrest's peerage was never formalised, as no letters patent were issued before his death.
 His barony is not listed in The Complete Peerage.

 Faced with declining health, Forrest decided to travel to London to seek assistance from specialists in London, accompanied by his wife and a nurse.
 Before he left he revised his will and made arrangements for his burial.
 He also hoped to take his seat in the House of Lords if his health permitted.
 Forrest left Albany aboard the troopship Marathon on 30 July 1918.
 He spent two nights in a private hospital when the ship stopped in Durban, South Africa, but returned to the ship and celebrated his 71st birthday on 22 August "in considerable pain".
 He died at sea on 2 September 1918, three hours away from Freetown, Sierra Leone.

 Forrest was initially interred at the military cemetery in Freetown.
 His body was brought back to Western Australia and buried at Karrakatta Cemetery on 7 May 1919.
 His death occasioned the 1918 Swan by-election, which saw the 22-year-old ALP candidate Edwin Corboy become Australia's youngest member of parliament, a record not broken until 2010.